-Historically, the timing of addressing delinquent debts is critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
+Historically, the timing of addressing and resolving debt delinquencies are critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
 See ISCR Case No. 14-06808 at 3 (App.
 Bd.
 Nov.
 23, 2016); ISCR Case No. 14-01894 at 5 (App.
 Bd.
 Aug.
 18, 2015).
-Applicant's cited extenuating circumstances (i.e., medical issues and associated unemployment of her husband and her own medical issues that necessitated considerable medical leave) provide some mitigation credit for her accumulating delinquent debt.
-The cited circumstances she attributes to her debt delinquencies are enough to entitle her to some extenuating benefits from MC ¶ 20(b), "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances."
-But her failure to provide documented proof of her addressing her debts after she returned to full-time employment status precludes her from taking advantage of the "acted responsibly" prong of MC ¶ 20(b)
+Applicant's cited circumstances (brief unemployment in 2010) provide little extenuating benefit.
+MC ¶ 20(b), "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances," has minimal application to Applicant's situation.
+His failure to address his debt delinquencies after he returned to full-time employment status in June 2010 precludes him from taking advantage of the "acted responsibly" prong of MC ¶ 20(b).

-In evaluating Guideline F cases, the Appeal Board has stressed the importance of a "meaningful track record" that includes evidence of actual debt reduction through voluntary payment of debts, and implicitly where applicable, the timely resolution of federal and state tax debts.
+In evaluating Guideline F cases, the Appeal Board has stressed the importance of a "meaningful track record" that includes evidence of actual debt reduction through voluntary payment of debts, and implicitly where applicable the timely resolution of delinquent debts.
 ISCR Case No. 07-06482 at 2-3 (App.
 Bd.
-May 21, 2008) In Applicant's case, her failures to provide documented proof of her addressing her delinquent debts in any probative way preludes favorable findings and conclusions with respect to raised security concerns over the state of her finances.
+May 21, 2008) In Applicant's case, his failures or inability to establish documented payment initiatives with his listed SOR creditors, both before and after the initiation of the security clearance process, prelude favorable findings and conclusions with respect to raised security concerns over the state of his finances.